17 October Revolution: Aftermath

 Despite the relaxation of the civil disorder upon Lebanese government formation in September 2021, the country continued experiencing economic and civil difficulties.
-The Lebanese energy market practically collapsed upon fuel shortage and on October 09th, the country plunged into a 24-hour national blackout, as power plants ran out of fuel.
+The Lebanese energy market practically collapsed upon fuel shortage and on October 9, the country plunged into a 24-hour national blackout, as power plants ran out of fuel.

-The security situation deteriorated on October 14th, as militant clashes erupted in Beirut between the pro-Hezbollah camp and their opposition, resulting in 6 deaths.
+The security situation deteriorated on October 14, as militant clashes erupted in Beirut between the pro-Hezbollah camp and their opposition, resulting in 6 deaths.
 The violence erupted during a protest organized by Hezbollah and its allies against the lead judge probing 2020 explosion in the city's port.
 The location of the clashes was the Justice Palace, located along the former front line between Muslim Shiite and Christian areas.

 By January 2022, BBC News reported that the crisis in Lebanon had deepened further, with the value of the Lebanese pound plummeting and a scheduled general election expected to be delayed indefinitely.
 The same month there was a general strike across the country by the public transportation and labour unions.

 In politics

 Many reformist groups emerged during the 2018 Lebanese general elections standing against the 9-year ruling and mostly repeat deputies in parliament and sought for change.
 Most notable of the group was the Kuluna Watani alliance.
 The alliance gathered with a new Political Party ("Sabaa") and 10 different campaign and groups, most of which are connected to campaigns started in the protest movements of 2015 or the municipal elections of 2016.
 The alliance included in addition to Sabaa which is a nationwide secular Political Party few local political groups, namely Libaladi in Beirut 1 and Lihaqqi in Mount Lebanon 4.
 Speaking at inauguration event, Charbel Nahas, whose party Citizens within a State joined the Koullouna Watani lists at a later stage, said the purpose of the lists was to provide an alternative to the "corrupted" power in Lebanese politics.
+The Shiite Taharror movement was also established in the wake of the protests.